Copy or Clone your E2B USB drive

 Starting with E2B v1.88, you can ‘clone’ your E2B drive onto a different drive using the \MAKE_E2B_USB_DRIVE (run as admin).cmd script that is in the root of the E2B drive that you want to copy.
 If you wish, you can copy Make_E2B.exe to the root of the USB drive and run it as Admin to make another copy of that E2B drive (except for user folders in the root).

-WARNING: Copying from USB-to-USB can be quite slow because often the USB bus is shared by both USB drives – this inhibits with USB fast transfer protocols.
+WARNING: Copying from USB-to-USB can be quite slow because often the USB bus is shared by both USB drives – this impedes the USB fast transfer protocol as it cannot ‘squirt’ a large data packet but must do smaller read/write packets.
 I recommend that you copy your master USB drive to folder on your hard disk instead of using this process (see above).

 Note that only the root files and the \_ISO folder are copied, any extra user folders that were added to the root are NOT copied.
 You will need to copy any of your own folders in the root of the source E2B drive to the target drive afterwards or run UPDATE_E2B_USB_DRIVE.cmd (add it from the download folder to your E2B drive first).
 For instance \MyFolder and \HBCD would not be copied to the target drive unless you run \UPDATE_E2B_USB_DRIVE.cmd.